rudenoise/rudenoiseSite/md/swift-linux.md

 # Creating a Swift Package on Linux

-I like Swift and Linux, you might too, so here's a _fast_ guide to creating and releasing a Swift module.
-From Linux.
+I like Swift and Linux, you might too.
+Here's a _fast_ guide to creating and releasing a Swift module, from Linux.

 ## Getting Started

 There's not a vast amount of documentation but [Swift.org](https://swift.org/) has enough to get you started.
 And the
 [Swift Programming Language](https://swift.org/documentation/#the-swift-programming-language)
-book is pretty decent on the basics.
+book is decent on language basics.

 The first step is to get the Swift Toolchain running.
 I've been using Swift 3.
 At the time of writing _GM Candidate_ is the latest